 There can be nerve damage in the neck area and so the pain management doctor will carry out special tests (nerve conduction studies) to find out how fast nerves transmit impulses.
 By the end of the session, you will have known what is causing your neck ache.

 How neck pain is treated

 Pain that is affecting the neck is cured based on the cause.
 Sometimes medicines will offer adequate relieve and other times the doctor will prescribe spinal injections or surgery.
-Prior to suggesting surgery, the neck doctor will make sure that all non-surgical cures have failed to remove the pain and other symptoms.
+Prior to suggesting surgery, the neck pain doctor will make sure that all non-surgical cures have failed to remove the pain and other symptoms.
 If it is suspected that your neck pain could be partly due to emotional stress caused by physical pain, the physician may prescribe antidepressant drugs.
 Here is an outline of medicines you might use to cure neck pain.

 These can be bought from a local drug store.
 They can include analgesic drugs that are used to reduce pain and a good example is Tylenol.
 Non-steroidal anti-inflammatory drugs, NSAIDs, are also available in drugs stores near you.
 They include medicines like ibuprofen, aspirin and naproxen sodium and their work is reducing pain and inflammation.
 If OTC NSAIDs fail to help you, your pain management expert might offer prescription NSAIDs with more strength.

 - Opioids – These medicines are prescribed when there is acute pain.
 This refers to serious but short-term pain episodes.
 Opioids can also cure chronic pain that lasts longer than six months.
 Alternatively called narcotics, opioids are powerful, addictive drugs that should be taken with care.
 Examples are morphine, tramadol, acetaminophen, and oxycodone among others.